 Wintry things to do in Chicago – the video

 Here are just some of the things to do in Chicago, and make sure to check out my YouTube video whatever the season.
 Lots of ideas for Chicago activities in there too.

-So yes, make sure to book in plenty of time to enjoy Chicago, before you embark on the road trip of a lifetime.
+So yes, make sure to book in plenty of time to enjoy Chicago, before you embark on the Chicago to New Orleans drive.